ZYX2222/hERG_binding_regressor/README.md

    ADSAL.ipynb: characterize the ADSAL of a model.

-   (Note: The code origninated from previous reference: DOI: 0.1021/acs.chemrestox.3c00074)
+   (Acknowledgments: The code origninated from previous reference: DOI: 0.1021/acs.chemrestox.3c00074)